 3. Typically, applications for franchised programmes will be processed in accordance with Sections 10.5.

 4. Enquiries relating to the University’s current franchise arrangements should be directed to email@example.com

 5. The BVSc Veterinary Science degree is a joint programme offered through a partnership between Aberystwyth University and the Royal Veterinary College.
 Students of this course spend the first two years of the course based at Aberystwyth University, and the third, fourth and fifth years at the RVC’s Hawkshead Campus in Hertfordshire.

 6. As a joint degree programme, separate admissions policies and procedures apply to the BVSc Veterinary Science, which can be found in Appendix 5.

 1. The University will only guarantee acceptance of an undergraduate applicant if the terms of an offer are met in full.

-2. Where an applicant has not met the terms of their offer, their application will be reviewed and a decision made as to whether or not to confirm the place.
+2. Where an applicant has narrowly missed the terms of their offer, their application will be reviewed by the relevant departmental admissions tutor or their nominee and a decision made as to whether or not to confirm the place.

-3. All students will be required as a condition of enrolment to abide by and submit to the procedures of the Part B - Rules & Regulations
+3. As a condition of enrolment, all students are required to agree to abide by the rules and regulations of Aberystwyth University.
+These can be found at: Part B - Rules & Regulations

 1. All higher education providers in the UK have obligations in regard to consumer law.
 The Competition and Markets Authority (CMA) has produced compliance advice for providers which all admissions tutors should familiarise themselves with - https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/428549/HE_providers_-_advice_on_consumer_protection_law.pdf